 - For a site that has pages that can’t be cached (e.g. WooCommerce), we recommend just that one site on at least a 4 GB / 2 dedicated CPUs server.

 One of the first things you are asked when spinning up a new server in SpinupWP is which Server Size you would like to choose.

 Unfortunately, there is no simple answer to this question as the size of the server you should pick will depend on multiple factors:

-While most server providers allow you to resize your server size at a later date, we don’t recommend this.
-Rather, we suggest creating a slightly larger server than what you need, with some wiggle room.
+Although server providers allow you to resize servers, we don’t recommend this.
+Instead, we suggest creating a larger server than what you’re likely to need, with some wiggle room.
 If you do get to a point where you need to scale up, we have guides on how to do this.

 Picking a Server Size

 So what server size is right for you?
 Here are some things to consider:

 - We specify a minimum of 2 GB for running a WordPress site properly on SpinupWP’s tech stack.